 The Associate in Ministry is a 64-credit hour program composed of three basic blocks: 29 hours of general education, 30 hours of ministry concentration, and 5 hours of electives.

 The Associate in Health Science degree program is designed to allow a student to complete prerequisites for a program that is to be completed at another university.

-The specific degree requirements for the degrees, majors, and minors in each school are given on the appropriate pages for the various schools of the university.
-The student should plan as early in his academic career as possible which degree, major, and minor will be selected and enroll in courses which lead to successful fulfillment of the requirements of each of these areas.
-(For 2008-2009, see the supplement for changes in academic programs.)
+The specific requirements for the degrees, majors, and minors available in each school are provided on the appropriate pages for the various schools of the university.
+Choosing a degree, major, and minor early in their academic career, will allow a student to select and enroll in courses which will lead to successful fulfillment of all requirements for their degree completion.